 reputation I have' at the Senior Friendship Center.

-He said, 'I really have nothing else to do.
+Regarding his drug-buying habits, he said: 'I really have nothing else to do.
 I get lonely and get

-tired of watching the tube'.
+tired of watching the tube.'
 Given that he faces up to five years in

 prison, boredom may not be his only concern in the naer future.